 - Students with at least a 3.0 GPA.

-Deadline: November 2025 (exact date TBD)
+Deadline: November 7, 2025

-The successful recipient will be notified in December 2025 and will receive $2,000 from the IWC to help offset study abroad expenses.
+The successful recipient will be notified in December 2025 and will receive their scholarships from the IWC to help offset study abroad expenses.
 At the end of the semester abroad, the successful recipient agrees to an in-person update for the IWC members and to send a one-two page final report about their study experience in Italy to IWC by email (jptripalin@gmail.com).